DavidMcLaughlin208/PixelSorting/README.md

 ### Supported file types

 The supported files types are based on the underlying libraries used by OpenFrameworks and OpenCV.
-(NOTE: If you want to load and sort video files then you need to install the [K-Lite codec pack (basic)](https://codecguide.com/download_kl.htm))

 Images (from [FreeImage](https://freeimage.sourceforge.io/features.html) library): png, jpg, jpeg, jp2, bmp, tif, tga, pcx, ico

-Videos (from [K-Lite](https://codecguide.com/download_kl.htm) codec pack):
+Videos (from OpenCV):
-AVI, MKV, MP4, FLV, MPEG, MOV, TS, M2TS, WMV, RM, RMVB, OGM, WebM

-I have verified all the listed image types are supported but have only verified MP4 and MKV video file types personally.
+AVI, MKV, MP4, + more (Hard to get an actual list since it can vary by platform + codecs available, but most common video file types are supported)

 ### Feature Enhancement Ideas